Athletic Trainers Administrative Rules

-You can download the entire Athletic Trainers Administrative Rules document (67kb) as an Adobe PDF file, suitable for printing.
+You can download the entire Athletic Trainers Administrative Rules document (PDF), suitable for printing.
 Acrobat Reader is necessary to view.pdf files.
 If you need to obtain a copy of this program it is available as a free download for Windows or Macintosh operating systems.

 Administrative Rules of the Texas Department of Licensing and Regulation